dahjinkim/dahjinkim.github.io/_pages/about.md

   - /about.html
 ---

-Hi.
-I'm a second year graduate student in political science at Washington University in St. Louis.
-My research interests focus on communications between the public and the political elites.
+Hi, I'm a second year graduate student in political science at Washington University in St. Louis.
+My research interests focus on communications between the public and the political elites in domestic political settings.